stasjok/mini.nvim/readmes/mini-completion.md

 - Automatic display in floating window of completion item info (via 'completionItem/resolve' request) and signature help (with highlighting of active parameter if LSP server provides such information).
 Scrolling is possible in both info/signature window (`<C-f>` / `<C-b>` by default).
 - Automatic actions are done after some configurable amount of delay.
 This reduces computational load and allows fast typing (completion and signature help) and item selection (item info)
 - User can force two-stage/fallback completion (`<C-Space>` / `<A-Space>` by default).
+- Customizable highlighting of LSP items.
+Requires Neovim>=0.11.
+Supported:
+    - Item label.
+By default only checks if item is marked as deprecated and sets `MiniCompletionDeprecated` highlight group.
-- Highlighting of LSP kind (like "Function", "Keyword", etc.).
-Requires enabled ['mini.icons'](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-icons.md) (uses its "lsp" category) and Neovim>=0.11.
+    - LSP kind (like "Function", "Keyword", etc.).
+Requires enabled ['mini.icons'](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-icons.md) (uses its "lsp" category)

 ## Dependencies